27 (Thu) December 2018

 I’m beginning to realize that the family will go along with whatever/wherever I want to eat, so long as they get a Korean meal every couple days or so.

-Las Vegas is now the 30th city outside of Korea where I’ve had Korean food in a restaurant.
+Las Vegas is now the 31st city outside of Korea where I’ve had Korean food (see KOREAN ABROAD).

 For the next two nights, we’ll be staying at The Venetian.